 - View contextual information to drive a more efficient interaction, by upgrading a phone or chat interaction

-In terms of technical implementation, unblu’s co-browsing solution relies on DOM (Document Object Model) for capturing and recreating the visitor browser for the agent.
+In terms of technical implementation, Unblu’s Co-Browsing solution relies on DOM (Document Object Model) for capturing and recreating the visitor browser for the agent.
 ‘DOM capturing’ runs in the visitor browser, and transfers a “clone” of the visual state of the browser to the agent, without any installation required for the visitor.
-Find out more about how our patents have lead the way forward for secure, convenient customer-agent interactions:
+Find out more about how our patents have led the way forward for secure, convenient customer-agent interactions:

-Screen-sharing solutions typically require an application to be downloaded.
-These applications take screenshots that are then sent over the network to other participants — usually frame by frame and taking large amounts of bandwidth.
+Screen Sharing on the other side takes screenshots that are then sent over the network to other participants — usually frame by frame and taking large amounts of bandwidth.
 The downside of this approach is that screen updates are slow and low quality.
-But co-browsing actually enables you to browse the internet together, rather than look at an image of a website on someone else’s computer.
+But Co-Browsing actually enables you to browse the internet together, rather than look at an image of a website on someone else’s computer.

 |See the entire screen||no||yes|